K3WLBUDDY/K3WLBUDDY.github.io/_posts/2018-02-08-understanding-convolution.markdown

 ---
 layout: post
-title:  "Understanding the Convolution Process"
+title:  "Machine Learning 101 - Convolution and its misuse"
-excerpt: "A technical deep dive into what Convolution is"
+excerpt: "A technincal deep dive into what Convolution is and its screwed up usage in Machine Learning"
 date:   2018-02-08 22:00:00
 ---

-This is my first blog and a technical one at that.
-So please excuse me if the quality doesn't exactly blow your brains out.
-I'll try my best to keep improving as time goes by.

-Soppy stuff aside let's get on with Convolution.
+If you're a Computer Science student right now, you would've come across the term <strong>Machine Learning</strong> being thrown all around you.
+ML has taken over the position that was previously held by Cloud Computing; the position of the most marketed Buzz word used with the utmost disrespect for technical accuracy.

+And Oh boy isn't Machine Learning full of bullcrap made up by God knows who just to make the life of noobies that bit more difficult.

+<strong> In this and the upcoming 2 or 3 posts we'll be tackling the first fallacy present in the Machine Learning Community : Convolutional Neural Networks</strong>

+Now, CNNs are a thing of beauty.
+People use them to trick Computers into thinking that they have the same power as the human eye (and sometimess <strong>even better</strong>).If you've seen computers tell what something in a Picture or a Video is, it's mostly a CNN spinning the wheels in the background.
+So let's start getting into CNN.

-### The Basics
+### The C in CNN - Convolutions

-I'd like to define something by first giving an example and deriving the definition intuitively from it.

-So, here's a small example
+Let's try to understand what Convolution exactly is.
+This will later on help us tackle other important details of how computers can act as a low key Human Eye.

+We're going to start off with a small example.

-Consider a time dependent function $$ f(t) $$.
+Consider a function $$ f(t) $$ where $$ t $$ stands for time.

+For this example we're going to consider only integer values for time i.e only the seconds and not milli or nanoseconds.
+In other words we're going to work only with discrete values of time.

-For the sake of this example let's assume the values of $$ f(t) $$ for $$ t $$ $$ \in \{0,1,2\} $$ as :
+Now let's assume the values of $$ f(t) $$ for $$ t $$ $$ \in \{0,1,2\} $$ as :

 $$ f(0) = 2 $$